Residual RL-MPC for Robust Microrobotic Cell Pushing Under Time-Varying Flow: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-The authors acknowledge the use of ChatGPT (OpenAI) to assist with English-language editing and clarity improvements in the manuscript, and to support code drafting and refactoring as well as the data plotting scripts used to generate figures.
-All technical content, experimental design, results, and conclusions were produced and verified by the authors.
+This work was supported by the National Science Foundation under grant GCR 2219101, CPS 315 2234869, and the National Health Institute under grant 1R35GM147451.
+The authors acknowledge the use of ChatGPT (OpenAI) for English-language editing, code drafting, refactoring, and plotting support.
+All technical content, simulation design, results, and conclusions were produced and verified by the authors.